-We hope that this post has helped shown that it is very possible to enjoy Halifax on a budget.
-It’s a wonderful city that has proven to be one of our favorite lengthy stays while traveling all over the world.
-We fell in love with Halifax while roaming around the city over the summer.
+We hope that this post has helped show that it is very possible to enjoy many things to do in Halifax, whatever the travel budget.
+Halifax is a wonderful city that has proven to be one of our favorite lengthy stays while traveling all over the world.
+We absolutely fell in love with Halifax while roaming around the city over the summer.

-If this post has helped you plan a trip to Halifax on a budget, please let us know in the comments below.
+If this travel guide has helped you plan your things to do in Halifax, please let us know in the comments below.
 Or if you have been to this fun Canadian city and have your own travel tips or suggestions for things to do in Halifax – let us know too!
-We’ll certainly check them out when we get back to Halifax and will update this post accordingly.

 Wait, don’t leave yet!
 Let’s stay connected.
 For a daily dose of travel tips and travel inspiration from wherever in the world we’re currently roaming around, be sure to follow our Facebook Page for all the latest.